ArduPilot/ardupilot_wiki/common/source/docs/common-esc-issues.rst

 Vehicles running anti-spark connectors and APD ESCs with firmware versions dated before November 2022 may be susceptible to an incorrect setting of the over-voltage limit.
-If incorrectly set (when the pre-charge time constant is over 200 ms), the ESC will prevent motor braking until it receives a zero throttle command, which could lead to aircraft damage.
+If incorrectly set (when the pre-charge time constant is over 200 ms), the ESC will prevent motor braking until it receives a zero throttle command.
+The issue can cause the ESC to get into a state where throttle can only increase, which will almost always result in a crash and can be dangerous for people in the vicinity of the vehicle.

 The issue happens due to the following logic in the ESC firmware: